 All-Rounder and Leadership Awards

-We have introduced the All-Rounder Awards and the Leadership Awards to support pupils who are exceptionally talented outside of academic and musical scholarship remit.
-These awards will look for enthusiastic contributors who will make a difference to the school across various disciplines, whether this be sport, drama, dance or art.
+The All-Rounder Awards and the Leadership Awards are designed to support pupils who are exceptionally talented outside of the academic and musical scholarship remits.
+These awards will look for enthusiastic contributors who will make a difference to the school across various disciplines, whether this be sport, drama, dance, or art.

 All-Rounder Awards are available for new entry candidates at 11+ and 13+.
-Leadership Awards are available for joining King’s Sixth Form (16+).
+Leadership Awards are available for joining the Sixth Form (16+).
 Both awards are based on fee remission.

 To find out more about these awards please download our information booklet.